 Gradually begin to put pink color on the petals.
 Notice, that the outer edges on petals are white or almost white.

-Observe the veins on petals, how they grow and make your pencil strokes in exactly the same direction.
-Doing so, you’ll get a very satisfactory realistic look.
+Observe the veins on petals, how they grow, and make your pencil strokes in the same direction.
+By doing so, you’ll get a very satisfactory realistic look.

 I marked out two arrows on the top, showing how the pencil strokes should be made.

-Gradually add darker pink color tone so that the petals look more three-dimensional.
+Gradually add a darker pink color tone so that the petals look more three-dimensional.

 Whichever part on the petal you shade in pink color, always make pencil strokes parallel with the veins.

-Notice that the lower part on the petals is darker, almost wine-red color.
-A darker red pencil would come handy here.
+Notice that the lower part of the petals is a darker, almost wine-red color.
+A darker red pencil would come in handy here.

 Take your light green pencil and outline again the silhouettes of the leaves if necessary.

-When you draw Cyclamen, it is good to outline the veins on the leaves so that the shape is complete and you have a best possible overview.
+When you draw Cyclamen, it is good to outline the veins on the leaves so that the shape is complete and you have the best possible overview.